ADDITIVE SCULPTURE/CONSTRUCTION: 3-D work made by putting pieces of material

 MAQUETTE: A small-scale model for a larger sculpture.

-MIXED MEDIA: Combinations of different materials to create a visually and physically coherent whole.
+MIXED MEDIA: Combinations of different materials to create a visually and physically

-Creating forms with pliable materials such as clay by using the hands and tools.
+MODELING: Creating forms with pliable materials such as clay by using the hands and tools.

-A small unit which can be repeated to create a larger piece.
+MODULE: A small unit which can be repeated to create a larger piece.

-MOLDMAKING: Creating a hollow negative form around an existing positive form, for the purpose of casting.
+MOLDMAKING: Creating a hollow negative form around an existing positive form, for the

-PERFORMANCE ART: A live presentation, often including the artist, usually combining elements from a variety of art forms (film, video, theater and dance).
+PERFORMANCE ART: A live presentation, often including the artist, usually combining

 RELIEF: Sculpture where forms project out from a flat surface (high, low, & sunken variations).